yahyavaleo/handson-ml/chapter8/exercises.md

 ## Once a dataset's dimensionality has been reduced, is it possible to reverse the operation?
 If so, how?
 If not, why?

 Reducing a dataset's dimensionality results in loss of information which makes it impossible to recover the original dataset perfectly.
-Moreover, although some algorithms, such as PCA, have some mechanism to perform the reverse operation, other algorithms, such as T-SNE, do not have this ability.
+Moreover, although some algorithms, such as PCA, have some mechanism to perform the reverse operation, other algorithms, such as t-SNE, do not have this ability.

 ## Can PCA be used to reduce the dimensionality of a highly nonlinear dataset?